serverless-components/tencent-types/README.md

 ## How to use

 - To sync types to dev env: run [this workflow](https://github.com/serverless-components/tencent-types/actions/workflows/dev.yml)
-- To sync types to dev env: run [this workflow](https://github.com/serverless-components/tencent-types/actions/workflows/prod.yml)
+- To sync types to prod env: run [this workflow](https://github.com/serverless-components/tencent-types/actions/workflows/prod.yml)